 The suitability of a particular choice of name has three dimensions, namely:

-- The extent to which the name promotes a positive image of the CCG and the Department of Fisheries and Oceans.
+- the extent to which the name promotes a positive image of the Department of Fisheries, Oceans and the Canadian Coast Guard.

 3.2 Brevity and Clarity

-Proposed vessel names should be brief and easily understood by radiotelephone and other means of communication.
+Proposed vessel names should be brief and easily understood via radiotelephone and other means of communication, therefore:

-- Professional titles (Doctor), honorific (Right Honourable) and family abbreviations (Jr., III) and incomplete names should generally be avoided, however they should be used in cases where they would complement name recognition for the subject.
+- professional titles (e.g. Doctor), honorifics (e.g. Right Honourable), familial abbreviations (e.g. Jr., III) and incomplete names should generally be avoided, however may be used in cases where they would complement name recognition for the subject.

-In keeping with existing government protocol concerning the naming of federal buildings and facilities, names of persons still living shall be excluded.
-A proposed name will only be considered for persons posthumously.
+In keeping with the Federal Government’s policy concerning the naming of federal buildings and facilities, names of persons still living shall be excluded.
+Proposed names of individuals shall only be considered for inclusion in a pool when the person has been deceased for at least three (3) years.

 - Date modified: